superchris/codemash-2024/index.md

 # Things we like
 - Bi-directional
 - Serve HTML from anywhere (include file://)
+- State lives on the server
+  - Not shared
+  - Immutable

+---

+# Other things we like
 - No longer request/response
   - Event oriented
   - PubSub